-Attention-to-Thoughts (A2T) Model: Aims

-Accordingly, the A2T model focuses on, and aims to account for, three key questions and implications of internal attention within this dynamic system of thoughts and emotion: (1) What guides the current momentary focus of internal attention or selection of present moment thought content (i.e., which internal representations are selected into WM?); (2) the temporal features or dynamics of that internal focus or thought content in time (i.e.,., what drives stability and variability in thought content over time?).
-By attempting to address this questions using the A2T model, we then demonstrate implications of key patterns of those temporal features or dynamics of internal focus of attention in time for higher-level cognition and mental-health and respective cognitive vulnerabilities (i.e., how does internal attention subserve various types of cognitive vulnerabilities?).

-Accordingly, the model focuses on two key explanatory levels.
-First, momentary states in context - how the components of the model causally inter- and trans-act from moment-to-moment in time (temporal resolution: seconds).
-Second, trajectories - how states of the dynamic system unfold in time and content, from moment-to-moment (temporal resolution: minutes, hours).
-Third, we then apply the model to describe maladaptive trajectories that, when sustained over time emerge as a third level of explanation – episodes of cognitive vulnerability (temporal resolution: days, weeks, months).
-Finally, we illustrate how individual differences in key paths in the model account for individual differences in XXXXX of momentary states of the system as well as in XXXXXX trajectories each of the explanatory levels.

 Model synopsis

 First, the proposed A2T model characterizes the dynamic, inter- and trans-action, from moment-to-moment in time, of four key cognitive-affective components.
 These components constitute the repeated momentary process of selectively attending to internal representations into working-memory, such as verbal thoughts and memories (Alderson-Day & Fernyhough, 2015; Andrews-hanna, Smallwood, & Spreng, 2014; Dixon et al., 2014; Kanske, Plitschka, & Kotz, 2011), and their influence on affective state (LeDoux & Brown, 2017).
 The model components are: (1) Contextual Demand: Degree that context demands goal-directed focused attention ranging from high-demand task-oriented states to low-demand mind-wandering states; (2) Internal Attentional Selection: Selection of internal mental representation(s) for preferential processing and thereby access to working memory; (3) Representations in Working Memory: Representations momentarily active in working memory; and (4) Affect: The momentary subjective hedonic tone of experience (degree of positive and negative affect).